localstack/localstack/README.md

 pip install localstack
 ```

 This installs the `localstack-cli` which is used to run the Docker image that hosts the LocalStack runtime.
-The `awslocal` cli for interacting with the LocalStack services is installed separately.
-See the [awslocal-local](https://github.com/localstack/awscli-local#installation) repository for installation instructions.
+The `awslocal` CLI for interacting with the local AWS services is installed separately.
+See the [`awslocal` documentation](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) for installation instructions.

 > **Important**: Do not use `sudo` or run as `root` user.
 LocalStack must be installed and started entirely under a local non-root user.
 If you have problems with permissions in macOS High Sierra, install with `pip install --user localstack`